se-for-sci/se-for-sci.github.io/content/week01_intro/vcs.md

 The history of a Git repository is stored with it.
 Each stored point in time is called a **commit**.
 Git is a bit clever in how it stores history, so making lots of commits is fairly cheap.
-Multiple commits can share a parent, making the commit history look a bit like a tree (technically a graph, since you can also share parents, but we won't worry about that too much yet).
+Most commits have one parent, making the commit history look like a tree.
+But some commits can have multiple parents (in merges), making the history technically a directed acyclic graph (DAG).
+For now, the tree mental model is fine.

 You can create a moving "name" that points at a commit called a **branch**, or a stationary name called a **tag** (at least it should be stationary).
 One of the